Pauli equation

-In quantum mechanics, the Pauli equation or Schrödinger–Pauli equation is the formulation of the Schrödinger equation for spin-½ particles, which takes into account the interaction of the particle's spin with an external electromagnetic field.
+In quantum mechanics, the Pauli equation or Schrödinger–Pauli equation is the formulation of the Schrödinger equation for spin-1/2 particles, which takes into account the interaction of the particle's spin with an external electromagnetic field.
 It is the non-relativistic limit of the Dirac equation and can be used where particles are moving at speeds much less than the speed of light, so that relativistic effects can be neglected.
 It was formulated by Wolfgang Pauli in 1927.
+In its linearized form it is known as Lévy-Leblond equation.

 Equation

 For a particle of mass $m$ and electric charge $q$, in an electromagnetic field described by the magnetic vector potential $\mathbf{A}$ and the electric scalar potential $\phi$, the Pauli equation reads: